 5. The Sporades Islands in Greece

-The Sporades are a group of islands in the Aegean Sea.
+The Sporades are a small group of islands in the Aegean Sea.
 They are close to Volos and Pelion peninsula, to the east of mainland Greece.

-The major Sporades islands are Skiathos, Skopelos, Alonissos and Skyros.
+The four major Sporades islands are Skiathos, Skopelos, Alonissos and Skyros.
 In addition, there are also several minor, uninhabited islands.

 The Sporades group increased in popularity because of the Mamma Mia movie.
 It was filmed in Skiathos, Skopelos and certain areas of Pelion.
 You can read more about it in my article on movies about Greece.